curityio/chatgpt-example-app/README.md

 The initial setup comes with a pre-registered user account.
 Use `john.doe@demo.example` whenever prompted for an email.
 The email authenticator will send a one-time-password to the user's email.
 This example uses a local maildev server to catch all outgoing emails.
 Navigate to `https://mail.demo.example` to access the dev inbox.
 You will see all the OTP emails there.

 You can register other users and log in as them.
-The Todo API checks authorization and requires the user `john.doe@demo.example`, so you will see authorization errors when calling the tools with other users' tokens.
+The Portfolio API checks authorization and requires the user `john.doe@demo.example`, so you will see authorization errors when calling the tools with other users' tokens.

 ### Test the ChatGPT App